-Table \ref{tab:sim-results} reports the numerical values of the EDD for each detector when its threshold is tuned to yield an ARL of 5000 under the pre‐change model.
+Table \ref{tab:sim-results} reports the numerical values of the EDD for each detector when its threshold is tuned to yield an ARL of 5000 under the pre-change model.
 We consider three ambient dimensions $k\in\{5,10,20\}$ and two subspace ranks $d\in\{2,3\}$, across the same three noise variances as in Figure \ref{fig:ARL_EDD}.
 In every configuration, the Exact CUSUM attains the smallest delay, matching its oracle status.
-Subspace–CUSUM delivers a delay that is only slightly larger, with the gap narrowing as the signal‐to‐noise ratio improves (i.e.\ $\sigma^2$ decreases).
-The Largest‐Eigenvalue Shewhart chart again shows substantially higher delays at low SNR, though it becomes more competitive for stronger signals.
-These results corroborate the trade‐offs between ARL and EDD seen in Figure \ref{fig:ARL_EDD} and demonstrate that Subspace–CUSUM offers a great balance between false‐alarm control and rapid detection in multi‐rank spiked covariance scenarios.
-Note that we have omitted Hotelling’s $T^2$ and the GLR procedure from Table \ref{tab:sim-results}, as both methods yielded enormous EDDs that closely matched the target ARL of 5000 across almost all configurations.
+MRS-C delivers a delay that is only slightly larger, with the gap narrowing as the signal-to-noise ratio improves (i.e.\ $\sigma^2$ decreases).
+The Largest-Eigenvalue Shewhart chart again shows substantially higher delays at low SNR, though it becomes more competitive for stronger signals.
+These results corroborate the trade-offs between ARL and EDD seen in Figure \ref{fig:ARL_EDD} and demonstrate that MRS-C offers a great balance between false-alarm control and rapid detection in multi-rank spiked covariance scenarios.